selimharfouche/wellplates/README.md

 # Whats new - 1
 I added a node server and uploaded the database on mongodb atlas.
 I also made the database of 1000 items. the app now works locally with the server

-# What i am currently focus my work on:
+# What i am currently focusing on:
 - deploy the new app (that includes the server)
 - code refactoring
 - JSDoc